cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-virtual-proctor/_index.en.md

 +++
-title = "Lab 1: Virtual Proctor Using Amazon Recognition" date = 2019-11-18T08:23:04+11:00
-weight = 30
-chapter = false
+title = "Lab 1: Virtual Proctor Using Amazon Recognition" description = "This lab guides you through buiding a virtual proctor using Amazon Recognition.
+Jenny, insert more detail here." date = 2019-11-18T08:23:04+11:00 weight = 30 chapter = false difficulty = "Intermediate / Advanced" time = "1hr" inlists = true
 +++

 This lab guides you through buiding a virtual proctor using Amazon Recognition.
 In Step 1 you will ....